I’m Both a Board-Certified Personal Injury Attorney and a Leukemia Survivor.

 *Richard LaGarde is board certified in both Personal Injury and Civil Trial Law by the Texas Board of Legal Specialization.

 What Causes Leukemia?

-The most common and well-studied cause of leukemia is benzene.
 The American Cancer Society reports that blood cancers caused by benzene and benzene-containing industrial chemicals like crude oil, refined petroleum products, naphtha, gasoline, jet fuel, aviation gas, toluene, xylene and other aromatic hydrocarbons include:

-- myelodysplastic syndrome or myelodysplasia (MDS);
+|Myelodysplastic syndrome or myelodysplasia (MDS);

 What Products Contain Benzene?